Heinz Warneke

 Heinrich Johann Dietrich "Heinz" Warneke (June 30, 1895 – August 16, 1983) was a German-born American sculptor, best remembered as an animalier, or sculptor of animals.
 His role in the direct carving movement "assured him a place in the annals of 20th-century American sculpture."

 Warneke created a large number of works for the National Cathedral in Washington, D.C.
-These include the Last Supper Tympanum over the South Portal, the Saint Alban trumeau figure, and more than ninety minor works: sculpted column capitals, bosses, corbels, keystones, heads, flowers, etc. The Prodigal Son (1932-39), one of his most touching sculptures, is located in the Bishop's Garden.
+These include the Last Supper Tympanum over the South Portal, the Saint Alban trumeau figure, and more than ninety minor works: sculpted column capitals, bosses, corbels, keystones, heads, flowers, etc. The Prodigal Son (1932–39), one of his most touching sculptures, is located in the Bishop's Garden.

 Warneke's works are in the collections of American art museums, including the Smithsonian American Art Museum, the Art Institute of Chicago, the Whitney Museum of American Art, and the Chrysler Museum of Art.
 His animal sculptures are in the National Zoo and the Philadelphia Zoo, and in sculpture gardens such as Brookgreen Gardens.

 Warneke's most famous work is the Nittany Lion (1942) at Pennsylvania State University.

 Life and career

 Warneke was born in Hagen bei Leeste, a small village near Bremen, Germany.
 He studied at the Academy of Fine Arts in Berlin, Germany, where his teachers included Karl Blossfeldt.

-Warneke served in the German Army, but was a non-combatant in World War I—managing a cemetery in Bucharest, Romania from 1914 to 1918.
+Warneke served in the German Army during World War I, but as a non-combatant—managing a cemetery in Bucharest, Romania from 1914 to 1918.
 He oversaw the mostly-Turkish prisoners of war who were brought in to dig graves and carve headstones.

 In 1923, Warneke emigrated to the United States at New York City, and settled in St. Louis, Missouri.